confluentinc/kafka-tutorials/README.md

 In many cases, you can get that thing done using one of several _stacks_.
 For example, you might be able to perform data filtering by writing a KSQL query, by writing a Kafka Streams application, or by directly using the Kafka Consumer API.
 These comprise the three stacks this site supports: `ksql`, `kstreams`, and `kafka`.

-Kafka Tutorials is a bit unique in that each tutorial is self-testing.
+These Tutorials are a bit unique in that each tutorial is self-testing.
 That is, we have built a light-weight harness system that's able to instrument the code that belongs to each tutorial to make sure that it actually works.
 This is really useful as we expect to have a lot of tutorials.

 With in each stack, these tutorials contain a few pieces.
 These are described below.